 Become a certified nursing aide to enter the medical field.
 Love your work!

 Want a rewarding job in nursing?
 As the medical field continuously grows, certified nursing assistants are on the front lines for providing quality patient care.
-Becoming a CNA is a good idea for someone interested in the nursing field but not sure which path.
+Becoming a CNA is a good idea for someone interested in the nursing field who is not sure which path to take.
 A CNA job can set you on the fast track to a quality career in the medical field.

 Nurse aides are hired by: